michaelfranzl/grbl-streamer/README.rst

-Gerbil -- Universal Grbl interface module for Python3
+Gerbil -- Universal grbl interface module for Python3
 =======================================================

-Universal Grbl CNC firmware interface module for Python3 providing a convenient high-level API for scripting or integration into parent applications like GUI's.
+Universal [grbl](https://github.com/grbl/grbl) CNC firmware interface module for Python3 providing a convenient high-level API for scripting or integration into parent applications like GUI's.

-There are a number of streaming applications available for the Grbl CNC controller, but none of them seem to be an universal, re-usable standard Python module.
+There are a number of streaming applications available for the grbl CNC controller, but none of them seem to be an universal, re-usable standard Python module.
 Gerbil attempts to fill that gap.

 Gerbil is a name of a cute desert rodent.
-It is chosen due to its similarity to the name "Grbl", of which probably nobody knows what it means ;)
+It is chosen due to its similarity to the name "grbl", of which probably nobody knows what it means ;)

 Features